johnko/gtfc/README.md

 # How it works

-Use a kqueue watcher service to trigger gtfc-addandpush if files have changed.
+Use a kqueue watcher service to trigger gtfc-push if files have changed.

-Instead of lsyncd (which deletes the file without keeping history)
+Instead of lsyncd + rsync (which deletes the file without keeping history)

 # Properties